WHAT YOU NEED TO KNOW

 Obviously, a swarm of winged termites (often on the ground) is a sign of an infestation.
 Additionally, another sign is the presence of mud tubes.
 These straw-like tubes are often a structure or on the ground.
 They can be an indication that an infestation is present or that the primary outbreak has already passed.
 Usually, these signs are most common of subterranean termites.
 Drywood termites, on the other hand, live within the wood and have no soil contact.
 They also have smaller sizes of colony.
 Instead, these termites create sand-like fecal pellets.
 These pellets might fall from the ceiling or furniture.
 Keeping an eye out for these signs and beginning treatment early is the best way to assure your home is protected.

 Ideally, you want a termite preventative in place to make sure you do not have any issues with termites.
 However, whether or not you are utilizing professional termite preventative and treatment, it is vital that you know what to look for regarding an infestation so that you can catch the problem (and begin treatment) early.
 It’s vital you know both the standard entry points and first signs of an infestation.

-Preventive Pest Control offers solutions and protections for Termites.
+Preventive Pest Control offers solutions for Termites.
 Our 9 locations across the Western United States are dedicated to helping you prevent and deal with pest problems—including termites.
 Our termite professionals are knowledgeable and constantly undergo training in the newest techniques to best serve you and your family.
-If you would like to learn more about how we can help you, call or contact us today.
-We look forward to helping you!
+If you would like to learn more about how we can help you click here.